Naïlé Titah

 Report context.
 "Beat the market median" renews retainers; raw impression counters invite the client to wonder what they pay you for.
 Benchmarked, white-label, exportable.

 Upsell the next line when the writing works.
-Posts that perform create two natural add-ons: engagement management and content-driven lead gen. If your stack already delivers both per client (MagicPost's engagement workflows and lead detection do, on the official API), the upsell is a settings change, not a new vendor.
+Posts that perform create two natural add-ons: engagement management and content-driven lead gen. If your stack already delivers both per client, the upsell is a settings change, not a new vendor (MagicPost's engagement workflows and lead detection do, on the official API).

 Ghostwriting LinkedIn for clients?
-See how agencies and ghostwriters use MagicPost: style import per client, validation without client logins, working mentions and benchmarked white-label reports, from €49 per client per month with volume discounts (as of June 2026), no card to start.
+See how agencies and ghostwriters use MagicPost: style import per client, validation without client logins, working mentions and benchmarked white-label reports, from €49 per client per month with volume discounts, no card to start.

 Perguntas Frequentes